MicrosoftDocs/Advertising-docs/BingAds/customer-management-service/emailformat.md

 ---
-title: EmailFormat Value Set
+title: EmailFormat Value Set - Customer Management ms.service: bing-ads-customer-management-service ms.topic: article
-ms.service: bing-ads-customer-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the possible formats of the body of an email message.
 ---
-# EmailFormat Value Set
+# EmailFormat Value Set - Customer Management
 Defines the possible formats of the body of an email message.

 ## Syntax